Home

 Bury it so the top of the bulb is about 1 to 1.5 inches (3-4 cm) deep.
 Add enough water until the soil is evenly moist, but not fully saturated.

-Light -- It comes from dense rain forests, so it is happiest in bright, filtered light.
+Light -- It comes from dense rain forests, so it's happiest in bright, filtered light.
 Some weak sun or dappled sun is fine if the leaves don't wilt, but avoid strong sun.
 In dimmer light, it will grow larger leaves, but the spots might not be as numerous.
 See: "Growing indoors with LED lights".

 Watering -- Keep the soil evenly moist at all times, except when the bulb goes dormant.
+Avoid keeping the soil constantly saturated.
+You can use a moisture meter if you're unsure.

 Temperature -- Optimal temperatures are between about 65 and 90 degrees F (15-33 degrees C).
 It can tolerate cooler conditions, but it may go dormant if it gets too cold.
 It needs protection from frost.